Third-order Analysis of Channel Coding in the Small-to-Moderate Deviations Regime: Proof of thm:Gaussian

-In \cite[eq.~(15)]{shannon1959Probability}, Shannon derives a converse bound for the Gaussian channel with an equal power constraint using a sphere-packing idea.
-Being equal to Polyanskiy's minimax bound in \cite[Th.~28]{polyanskiy2010Channel}, Shannon's converse bound is still the tightest for any error probability to this date.
+In \cite[eq.~(15)]{shannon1959Probability}, Shannon derives a converse bound for the Gaussian channel with an equal-power constraint using a cone-packing idea, which is equal to Polyanskiy's later minimax bound \cite[Th.~28]{polyanskiy2010Channel}.
+Shannon's bound is still the tightest known bound for any error probability.
 We here analyze \cite[eq.~(15)]{shannon1959Probability} in the CLT regime.